 George has written numerous reports on the subject or omission (however you see it) and went on to establish the "William Saville-Kent Memorial Pearl Museum".
 Denis George even named his pearling boat, "TSMV William Saville-Kent" in recognition of his hero.
 Now, that's saying something!

-George concludes his article by appealing to the pearling community and supporters at large, to give William Saville-Kent, and his ground-breaking pearl experiments a "fair-go" and the proper respect and recognition they deserve.
-He might just have a point.
+George concludes his article by appealing to the pearling community and supporters at large, to give William Saville-Kent, and his ground-breaking pearl experiments a "fair go" and the proper respect and recognition they deserve.
+He may just have a point.

 Saville-Kent, W. The Great Barrier Reef.
 London, W H Allen, 1893